logancyang/loss-landscape-anim/README.md

 ## 2. Why PCA?

 The optimization path almost always fall into a low-dimensional space <sup>[[1]](#reference)</sup>.
-For visualizing the most movement, PCA is the best approach.
-However, it is not the best approach for all use cases.
-For instance, if you would like to compare the paths of different optimizers, PCA is not viable because its 2D slice depends on the path itself.
-The fact that different paths result in different 2D slices makes it impossible to plot them in the same space.
-In that case, 2 fixed directions are needed.
+For visualizing the most movement, PCA is the best approach because it effectively finds the top directions the optimizer moved in.

+If you set 2 random directions, the optimizer's path may look like random walk.

 ## 3. Random and Custom Directions